chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 This tutorial will consist of an explanation and demonstration of:
  - how to create and structure an `AnnData` object with your single cell data
- - how to augment this object with information that is specific to the cellxgene schema
+ - how to augment this object with information that is specific to the cellxgene schema (this information will be used to make your data findable, reusable, and integrable in the cellxgene data portal)
  - how to upload this object to the cellxgene data portal.
 If you run into any issues during this tutorial, or have any suggestions on how to improve the portal and curation experience, you can contact us via [cellxgene@chanzuckerberg.com](cellxgene@chanzuckerberg.com).

 ### Table of Contents